 Students tie the smaller ends of the pots together with long, plastic twist ties or similar items.
 Thread two ties through the drain holes of each pot and tie them so that the pots are secure.
 Wrap duct tape around the joint between the two pots.

-After researching authentic African designs, students use Crayola Crayons to create a wood effect on the pots.
+Demonstrate how to use Crayola Crayons to create a wood effect on the pots.
 Provide time for students to do the same.

 Place the drum upright, like an hourglass.
 Place one of the fabric circles under the bottom drumhead and the other fabric circle on the top.
 Use a long length of twine to stretch from top to bottom, back and forth, all the way around the drum.